yannglt/fathom-analytics-stats/README.md

 # Fathom Analytics Stats
-A Raycast extension to browse your Fathom Analytics stats.
-Each aggregation of page views is sorted in descending order, with a relative percentage to the total.
+A Raycast extension to browse your website analytics coming from Fathom.

+// TODO: Add screenshot

 | Commands           | Description                                            |
 | :---               | :---                                                   |